-- a Your HYDROPOOL Hot Tub is self-supporting on its base.
+- a Your HYDROPOOL hot tub is self-supporting on its base.
 The cabinet should be decorative only, not for support.
-Never suspend the hot tub from the deck or cabinet. - b Where the hot tub is not equipped with a factory installed cabinet, it is the installer's responsibility to ensure all electrical equipment is weather protected.
+Never suspend the hot tub from the deck or cabinet. - b Where the hot tub is not equipped with a factory installed cabinet, it is the installer's responsibility to ensure all electrical equipment is completely weather protected and meets all of the regulatory requirements.

-- c Always provide adequate access for servicing the support equipment. - d Decking should be constructed to allow repair access around the entire hot tub. - e In remote equipment or no-cabinet installations, you may add extra insulation, but the equipment area must have adequate cross-flow ventilation. - 6 Installation of a safety grab rail or reachable support for use when entering or exiting the hot tub is recommended. - 7 A nearby garden hose connection is recommended for filling and "topping up" the hot tub.
+- c Always provide adequate access for servicing the support equipment. - d Decking must be constructed to allow repair access around the entire hot tub. - e In remote equipment or no-cabinet installations, you may add extra insulation, but the equipment area must have adequate cross-flow ventilation. - 6 Installation of a safety grab rail or reachable support for use when entering or exiting the hot tub is recommended. - 7 A nearby garden hose connection is recommended for filling and "topping up" the hot tub.